 If you live somewhere where you only have a few hours of strong sunlight, you can try putting the watch on top of a towel and underneath a lamp.

-If that doesn’t work, you can try opening the watch, removing the movement (trickier than it seems), giving the crystal a wipe, making sure to use a dust blower to remove any potential fingerprints or dust spots afterward.
+If that doesn’t work, you can try opening the watch, removing the movement (trickier than it seems), giving the crystal a wipe, and making sure to use a dust blower to remove any potential fingerprints or dust spots afterward.
 Only do this as a last resort, as opening your watch up can lead to a variety of issues, if you aren’t extremely careful.

-You’ll need to find a watchmaker to check the water resistance rating of your watch and replace any rubber gaskets as necessary, as that’s likely the cause of the moisture getting into you watch in the first place.
+You’ll need to find a watchmaker to check the water resistance rating of your watch and replace any rubber gaskets as necessary, as that’s likely the cause of the moisture getting into your watch in the first place.